Topological defects as relics of spontaneous symmetry breaking from black hole physics: Results

 The top row ($t/\tau_Q=0.421$) in Fig.\ref{vortexTT}(b) and Fig.\ref{vortexTT}(c) demonstrates that the location of the minima of the order parameter coincide with the maxima of the magnetic field.
 Widths of the flux lines $\lambda_v$ and of the order parameter defects $d_v$ can be fitted by $B(r)\sim e^{-r/\lambda_v}$ and $\langle |O(r)|\rangle\sim\tanh(r/(\sqrt2 d_v))$ \cite{tinkham}.
 From Fig.\ref{vortexTT}(b) and Fig.\ref{vortexTT}(c), we estimate $\lambda_v\approx 1.15$ and $d_v\approx0.50$, respectively.
 Thus, the Ginzburg-Landau parameter is $\kappa=\lambda_v/d_v\approx2.30>1/\sqrt2$, which belongs to type II superconductors \cite{tinkham}.

 Fig.\ref{vortexTT}(d) and Fig.\ref{vortexTT}(f) show the density plots of the order parameter $\langle |O(x,y)|\rangle$ and the corresponding magnetic fields $B(x,y)$.
 At final equilibrium time $t/\tau_Q=0.421$, positions of the vortices (see the white and black arrows) correspond to the singular points in the density plots of order parameter phases $\theta(x,y)$ in Fig.\ref{vortexTT}(e).
+(A movie of the dynamics of the system can be seen in the \hyperref[app]{Supplemental Information}.)

 {